 Professional Services

-Planning ahead leaves you ready to stay warm and comfortable next winter while saving on costs!
+Planning leaves you ready to stay warm and comfortable next winter while keeping costs under control.

 Explore Renewable Energy Options

-Installing renewable energy systems like solar panels or geothermal heat pumps allows you to generate some or even all of your own electricity or heating/cooling.
+Installing renewable energy systems like solar panels or geothermal heat pumps allows you to generate some or even all of your own electricity or heating and cooling.
 While upfront investments are higher, renewable systems deliver dramatic lifetime savings through very low operational costs after installation.

 Rooftop solar photovoltaic (PV) systems convert sunlight into electricity that directly powers your home.
-Excess electricity gets fed back into the grid for credit.
-Solar panels can offset 30-100% of your home’s electricity needs.
+Excess electricity gets fed back into the grid for credit on your bill.
+Depending on your location and system size, solar panels can offset 30–100% of your home’s electricity needs.

 Geothermal systems use underground pipes to transfer heat between the earth and your home.
-A geothermal heat pump provides both heating and air conditioning at remarkable efficiencies.
+Because underground temperatures remain relatively stable year-round, a geothermal heat pump provides both heating and air conditioning at remarkable efficiencies — often 300–500% more efficient than conventional systems.

 Research Available Incentives

-With heating and cooling equipment accounting for a substantial portion of home energy use, there are often attractive rebates, tax credits, and incentives available from utilities, manufacturers, and local/state/federal governments to upgrade to high-efficiency systems.
-Be sure to understand and utilize any programs available in your area.
+With heating and cooling equipment accounting for a substantial portion of home energy use, there are often attractive rebates, tax credits, and incentives available from utilities, manufacturers, and local, state, and federal governments to upgrade to high-efficiency systems.
+Programs change frequently, so check what’s currently available in your area before making major purchases.

 Enroll in Green Power Programs

 Many electric utilities now offer voluntary green power programs that allow you to pay a small premium on your electric bill to get some or all of your power from renewable energy sources like wind and solar farms.
-This directly supports bringing additional clean energy generation online.
+This directly supports bringing additional clean energy generation online — and in some areas, the premium has become small enough that it’s nearly cost-neutral for households.

 Adjust Landscaping for Energy Savings

-Strategically placed landscaping around your home can help reduce heating cooling costs.
-Planting deciduous trees along southern exposures provides cooling shade from the summer sun while allowing winter sunlight to warm your home.
-Evergreens and shrubs block cold winter winds to your advantage.
+Strategically placed landscaping around your home can make a meaningful difference in both heating and cooling costs.
+Planting deciduous trees along southern exposures provides cooling shade from the summer sun while allowing winter sunlight to warm your home after the leaves drop.
+Evergreens and dense shrubs positioned to block prevailing winter winds create a natural windbreak that reduces the cold air pressing against your walls and windows.

 Conclusion